 Student Medication

-School personnel authorized to give medications must be trained in accordance with KRS 158.838, KRS 156.502 and 702 KAR 1:160.
+Non-licensed school personnel, who provide medication administration, including emergency medications and administration or assisting with the self-administration of insulin subcutaneously to students in a school setting must be trained in accordance with KRS 158.838, KRS 156.502 and 702 KAR 1:160.

 Internal medicine, including aspirin, shall not be provided by the school for the purpose of administering to pupils.
 Antiseptic and appropriate other emergency medications shall be maintained in the first-aid kit.